 Workers’ Comp | Shoulder Injury Settlement

 Those who have suffered an injury on the job usually don’t have a solid idea of how their cases will proceed or how much compensation they will be able to receive.
 Most of the time, they get their information secondhand from others who have either been through the process themselves or know someone who has.
 Here, we answer some basic questions about how workers’ comp shoulder injury settlements are evaluated.
-For more information, call the Law Office of Stephen Dewberry today.
+For more information, call the Law Office of Steven Dewberry today.

 How Much Are Workers’ Comp Shoulder Injury Settlement Cases Worth?

 A number of factors go into determining the value of a workers’ comp shoulder injury settlement case.
 The largest factor, of course, is the severity of the injury.
 The main factors that will determine the value of your claim include the following:

 - Amount of medical treatment required to treat the problem.

 - The claimant’s salary or wages at the time of the injury.

 - Future medical coverage expected for resolving lingering issues.

 - Other factors that rate the severity of the injury.